Sámi people: Sámi

-Speakers of Northern Sámi refer to themselves as Sámit (the Sámis) or Sápmelaš (of Sámi kin), the word Sápmi being inflected into various grammatical forms.
+Speakers of Northern Sámi refer to themselves as Sámit "the Sámis" or Sápmelaš "of Sámi kin," the word Sápmi being inflected into various grammatical forms.
 Other Sámi languages use cognate words.
-As of around 2014, the current consensus among specialists was that the word Sámi was borrowed from the Proto-Baltic word *žēmē, meaning 'land' (cognate with Slavic zemlja (земля), of the same meaning).
+As of approximately 2014, the consensus among specialists was that the word Sámi was borrowed from the Proto-Baltic word *žēmē, "land," cognate with Slavic zemlja (земля), of the same meaning.
+Both terms ultimately descend from the Proto-Indo-European root *dʰéǵʰōm.

-The word Sámi has at least one cognate word in Finnish: Proto-Baltic *žēmē was also borrowed into Proto-Finnic, as *šämä.
-This word became modern Finnish Häme (Finnish for the region of Tavastia; the second ä of *šämä is still found in the adjective hämäläinen).
+The word Sámi has at least one cognate in Finnish: Proto-Baltic *žēmē was also borrowed into Proto-Finnic as *šämä and evolved into modern Finnish Häme, the region of Tavastia.
+The second ä of *šämä is still found in the adjective hämäläinen.
 The Finnish word for Finland, Suomi, is also thought probably to derive ultimately from Proto-Baltic *žēmē, though the precise route is debated and proposals usually involve complex processes of borrowing and reborrowing.
 Suomi and its adjectival form suomalainen must come from *sōme-/sōma-.
-In one proposal, this Finnish word comes from a Proto-Germanic word *sōma-, itself from Proto-Baltic *sāma-, in turn borrowed from Proto-Finnic *šämä, which was borrowed from *žēmē.
+Finnish linguist Grünthali Riho [fi] proposes that this Finnish root comes from a Proto-Germanic word *sōma-, itself from Proto-Baltic *sāma-, in turn borrowed from Proto-Finnic *šämä, which was borrowed from *žēmē.

-The Sámi institutions—notably the parliaments, radio and TV stations, theatres, etc.—all use the term Sámi, including when addressing outsiders in Norwegian, Swedish, Finnish, or English.
-In Norwegian and Swedish, the Sámi are today referred to by the localized form same, plural samer.
+Sámi institutions—notably the parliaments, radio and TV stations, theatres, etc.—all use the term Sámi, including when addressing outsiders in Norwegian, Swedish, Finnish, or English.
+In Norwegian and Swedish, the Sámi are referred to by the localized form same, plural samer.

 Finn

-The first probable historical mention of the Sámi, naming them Fenni, was by Tacitus, about AD 98.
+The first probable historical mention of the Sámi, naming them Fenni, was by Tacitus about AD 98.
 Variants of Finn or Fenni were in wide use in ancient times, judging from the names Fenni and Φίννοι (Phinnoi) in classical Roman and Greek works.
 Finn (or variants, such as skridfinn, 'skiing Finn') was the name originally used by Norse speakers (and their proto-Norse speaking ancestors) to refer to the Sámi, as attested in the Icelandic Eddas and Norse sagas (11th to 14th centuries).

-The etymology is somewhat uncertain, but the consensus seems to be that it is related to Old Norse finna, from proto-Germanic *finþanan ('to find'), the logic being that the Sámi, as hunter-gatherers, "found" their food, rather than grew it.
+The etymology is somewhat uncertain, but the consensus seems to be that it is related to Old Norse finna, from proto-Germanic *finþanan ('to find'), the logic being that the Sámi, as hunter–gatherers, "found" their food, rather than grew it.
 This etymology has superseded older speculations that the word might be related to fen.

 As Old Norse gradually developed into the separate Scandinavian languages, Swedes apparently took to using Finn to refer to inhabitants of what is now Finland, while the Sámi came to be called Lapps.
 In Norway, however, Sámi were still called Finns at least until the modern era (reflected in toponyms like Finnmark, Finnsnes, Finnfjord and Finnøy), and some northern Norwegians will still occasionally use Finn to refer to Sámi people, although the Sámi themselves now consider this to be an inappropriate term.
-Finnish immigrants to Northern Norway in the 18th and 19th centuries were referred to as Kvens to distinguish them from the Sámi "Finns".
+Finnish immigrants to Northern Norway in the 18th and 19th centuries were referred to as Kvens to distinguish them from the Sámi "Finns."
 Ethnic Finns (suomalaiset) are a group related to the Sámi, but distinct from them.